 of whether it is open to the use of the public as a matter of right.[Amended 8-8-1983 by Ord.
 No. 863, approved 8-8-1983]

 - TIME OF NIGHT

-- Based upon the prevailing standard of time, whether Eastern standard time or Eastern daylight saving time, generally observed at that hour by the public in the Borough, prima facie the time then observed in the Borough administrative offices and police station.
+- Based upon the prevailing standard of time, whether Eastern standard time or Eastern daylight saving time, generally observed at that hour by the public in the Borough, prima facie the time then observed in the Borough administrative offices and Police Station.

 - YEAR OF AGE

-- Continues from one birthday, such as the 17th, to (but not including the day of) the next, such as the 18th birthday, making it clear that 17 or fewer years of age is herein treated as equivalent to the phrase "under 18 years of age," the latter phrase in practice, unfortunately, having confused a number of persons into the mistaken thought that eighteen-year olds might be involved.
+- Continues from one birthday, such as the seventeenth, to (but not including the day of) the next, such as the eighteenth birthday, making it clear that 17 or fewer years of age is herein treated as equivalent to the phrase "under 18 years of age," the latter phrase in practice, unfortunately, having confused a number of persons into the mistaken thought that eighteen-year olds might be involved.
 Similarly, for example, 11 or fewer years of age means "under 12 years of age."

 When not inconsistent with the context, words used in the present tense include the future, words in the plural number include the singular, and words in the singular number include the plural.
 The word "shall" is always mandatory and not merely directory.